 There are many different ways to calculate interest.
-The computation above assumed 360 days for the length of the year.
+The preceding computation assumed 360 days for the length of the year.
 Many financial institutions use 365 days.
 It is more profitable to use 360 days; the holder of the note receives more interest than if 365 days are used.
 For homework problems, assume 360 days.
+Illustration 12-14 Computation of interest